Theme Explorer

 Excavation of Roman villa, Engleton, Penkridge

 Workmen standing with a Roman column.
-A Roman villa of the 2nd to 4th century BC was excavated in summer 1937 by Wolverhampton Archaeological Society with the support of Kathleen Kenyon.
+A Roman villa of the 2nd to 4th century AD was excavated in summer 1937 by Wolverhampton Archaeological Society with the support of Kathleen Kenyon.
 The site is ...

 Excavation of St. Bertelin's Church, Stafford